HI, I'M

 Comic thumbnail

-Challenge: The National Library Board invited participants to tell stories about the local environment as part of a comic-creation workshop series.
-I wanted to create an educational yet engaging piece on nature as a social issue.
+Challenge: The Singapore National Library Board invited participants to tell stories about the environment as part of a comic-creation workshop series.
+I wanted to create an educational yet engaging piece through the concept of metrics and measurement.

-Role: Original comic story and illustration, data curation
+Role: Data curation, original comic story and illustration

 See more